-- 1. The Director will compile the following three documents to provide to the board at the official board meeting one month before the director evaluation meeting: - a) Annual Goals for the upcoming year - b) Collected Anonymous Staff Feedback, using a method determined separately, in partnership with the Board.
-This may include hiring an outside facilitator. - c) A Personal Summary of identified strengths and potential areas of improvement for each of the four focus areas presented below. - 2.
-To prepare for the formal evaluation, the Board will read and review all of the above documents, and each member will submit comments to a selected Commissioner to compile and send to the Director in advance of the meeting to discuss all evaluation documents. - 3.
-The Director will meet with the Board for a conversation around focus area strengths, areas of improvement, and progress around previous annual goals.
+- 1. The Executive Director will compile the following three (3) documents to provide to the board at the official Board meeting one (1) month before the Library Executive Director evaluation meeting: - a.
+Annual Goals for the upcoming year - b.
+Collected Anonymous Staff Feedback, using a method determined separately, in partnership with the Board.
+This may include hiring an outside facilitator. - c.
+A Personal Summary of identified strengths and potential areas of improvement for each of the four (4) focus areas presented below - To prepare for the formal evaluation, the Board will read and review all of the above documents, and each member will submit comments to a selected Library Commissioner to compile and send to the Library Executive Director in advance of the meeting to discuss all evaluation documents. - 3.
+The Library Executive Director will meet with the Board for a conversation around focus area strengths, areas of improvement, and progress around previous annual goals.
 This conversation will be a place to discuss concerns in more detail, ask questions, and review shared expectations moving forward.